Inpatient Obstetric Nursing Practice Test

 Question: 977

-A patient attempting a vaginal birth after cesarean (VBAC) develops sudden abdominal pain and a fetal heart rate deceleration to 70 bpm.
-What is the most likely complication, and what is the nurses priority action?
+heart rate deceleration to 70 bpm.
+What is the most likely complication, and what is the nurse�s priority

-1. Uterine rupture; prepare for emergency cesarean
+A. Uterine rupture; prepare for emergency cesarean

-2. Placental abruption; administer oxygen
+B. Placental abruption; administer oxygen

-3. Uterine tachysystole; discontinue oxytocin
+C. Uterine tachysystole; discontinue oxytocin

 Answer: A